Take a peek inside what will be Wigan's first coworking space - and it's set to open next month

 This week The Three Mills Beer and Ale House will open its doors for the first time on the ground floor of Mill One at the Cotton Works.

-But thoughts are already turning goings-on at the opposite end of this massive building.
+But thoughts are already turning to goings-on at the opposite end of this massive building.

 The glass-sided, rooftop workspace, which will eventually have a public bar alongside it, features high-speed Wi-Fi, stylish breakout zones, as well as hot desking, dedicated desks for regular members, private offices for teams, as well as fully equipped meeting rooms and event spaces.

+Members will benefit from regular networking events and exclusive access to the Cotton Works loyalty programme, offering perks across the wider development.

-Located within walking distance of Wigan town centre and major transport links, Weave Coworking is surrounded by amenities including Feast at the Mills, set-to-launch The Three Mills Beer and Ale House, and rooftop social spaces which is all part of Heaton Group’s 17-acre Cotton Works masterplan.
+Located within walking distance of Wigan town centre and major transport links, Weave Coworking is surrounded by amenities including Feast at the Mills, The Three Mills Beer and Ale House and rooftop social spaces which is all part of Heaton Group’s 17-acre Cotton Works masterplan.

 Businesses can register their interest in Weave Coworking now with hotdesking options starting from £99 per month.
 Visit the site for more information: https://weave-coworking.co.uk/